WapaMario63/-mlptf2-Maps/MAPS.md

 * Creator: Twifriend

 Mareification of cp_snowpit_rc2 which is a reskin of cp_gravelpit.
 What is a snowpity you say? `>lurk more`

+### pl_mareward_b1
+* Creator: Twifriend

+Mareification of pl_upward.

+Known issues: Lighting under point C is too dark, but does not affect players.